December 10, 2019

-Over 9 million people a year come to the Smoky Mountains to see the many breathtaking views and experience the amazing hospitality of the region.
+Over 11 million people a year come to the Smoky Mountains to see the many breathtaking views and experience the amazing hospitality of the region.
 However, one of the top things that people come to this region for are the many great hiking trails in the Smoky Mountains.
-The Great Smoky Mountains National Park has 150 official hiking trails that cover over 800 miles of ground.
-With so many great trails to investigate in the Smoky Mountains you may think it would be very hard to see it all, however, it may become a little easier if you take hiking trips year round.
+You might think that winter is too cold to go for a hike, but it’s actually one of the times for hiking in Gatlinburg TN and the Smoky Mountains!
+Learn more about the best winter hiking trails in the Smoky Mountains.

-Winter in the Smoky Mountains is an amazing time of the year to check out even more hiking trails.
-During the winter you will see things that may normally be hidden in leaves during the other months of the year, and you will also get to experience the frozen wonders of the Smoky Mountains.
-Here are a few of the breathtaking hiking trails in the Smoky Mountains that you will definitely want to check out during the colder months of the year.
+When you visit the Smoky Mountains in winter you will see things that may normally be hidden in leaves during the other months of the year, and you will also get to experience the frozen wonders of the Smoky Mountains.
+Here are a few of the breathtaking winter hiking trails in the Smoky Mountains that you will definitely want to check out.

 The trail begins by crossing Walker Camp Prong and Alum Cave Creek on log bridges, leading hikers through an old-growth hardwood forest.
 The Alum Cave Bluffs are 2.3 miles from the trailhead.
 However, the Alum Cave Trail continues on to below the summit of Mt.
 Le Conte for a total of 5 miles hiked.
 This trail can be a bit difficult because of how long it is and because hikers climb to a height of 1,200 feet.
 The trail is steep and follows the edge of the ridge during some sections of the hike.

-One of the best things to check out on hiking trails in the Smoky Mountains during the winter are the amazing views of the mountain tops covered in snow.
+One of the best things to check out on winter hiking trails in the Smoky Mountains are the amazing views of the mountain tops covered in snow.
 During the winter months, the peaks of the Smoky Mountains are typically covered in a layer of snow.
 Andrews Bald provides hikers with amazing mountain views that you will definitely not want to miss out on this winter.

 The Forney Ridge Trail, which leads to Andrews Bald, starts in the parking lot for Clingmans Dome, and you will initially begin a long descent on this trail.
 Then the trail will level off for a while until the final ascension through a forest, until you reach the grassy Andrews Bald.
 Forney Ridge Trail is 1.8 miles one way to Andrews Bald, however, the trail continues on for another 3.8 miles to Springhouse Branch Trail.
 This trail can be considered somewhat difficult because there is an elevation change of 1,200 feet during the duration of the hike.